Kirstin Ihde Piano Studio

 Background and Teaching Experience

 I currently teach class piano at the University of Wisconsin-Oshkosh, and I graduated from the University of Wisconsin-Madison with a doctorate in collaborative piano.
 An experienced teacher and performer, I have worked with private students ranging in age from five to adult, and I also work extensively as a freelance collaborative pianist.
-I frequently perform in recitals throughout the area, and I will be happy to let you know the dates of my performances as they come up in case you are interested in checking out whether or not your teacher actually knows how to play the piano!
+I frequently perform in recitals throughout the area, and I will be happy to let you know the dates of my performances as they come up.
+I would love to have some of my students in the audience!

 I really enjoy getting the opportunity to teach, whether it is in the classroom or one-on-one with a student in a piano lesson.
 I try to cover as many areas of musicianship as possible in lessons, including technique, ear training, sight reading, performance, improvisation, and other skills.
 Every one of us is different, so I tailor my teaching to each student’s individual needs.
 I use different method books depending on which one I think is best for each student, and I always supplement with materials from other areas.
 Everyone learns at a different pace, and I try to challenge each student according to his or her unique potential.